Feyerabend/vm/jvm2/README.md

 That is: many things are here implicit in Java that also could be made explicit.
 The constructor 'super()' is calling the super class 'Object' as an initialisation.
-That is what the first code block is doing under 'Sample()' above.

 Looking at the dependency of classes we could also write 'Sample.java' even more explicit in the following way: